 And here’s the thing…

-as Mike W. said...
-“Nate’s strategy doesn’t take doesn’t thousands of dollars to get started.”
+Nate’s strategy doesn’t take doesn’t thousands of dollars to get started

 Nate:

 That’s exactly right.
-That’s why I decided to reveal this game-changing strategy to everyday folks...
-It’s why I created a special community focused on trading this one powerful market anomaly..
+And that’s why I decided to reveal this game-changing strategy to everyday folks...
+It’s why I created a special community focused on trading this one powerful market anomaly...
 And it’s why I developed new AI-Powered software to help me find these trade setups faster than any human trader alive…

 Making it easier than ever to achieve success.